kgxsz/devops-101/part-two/README.md

 What we want now is to describe a stack of these resources in a single template file (in the wild you probably won't want to put it all in a single file, but for now this is fine).

-- go to the templates directory (`part-two/templates`)
+- go to the `part-two/templates` directory
 - open `template-two`
 - have a look around and try to identify each of the above resources in the template file, you'll notice that the resources are defined exactly as we did in the first workshop

-Once again, check out the [documentation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) for each resource if you want to know more about the resource properties, or if you are having trouble understanding the syntax.
+Once again, check out the [documentation](http://docs.aws.amazon.com/AWSCloudformation/latest/UserGuide/aws-template-resource-type-ref.html) for each resource if you want to know more about the resource properties, or if you are having trouble understanding the syntax.

-We've kept the template as simple as possible here, there's a lot more you can do with templates, such as parameters, mappings, and conditions - see the template [documentation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html) for more information.
+We've kept the template as simple as possible here, there's a lot more you can do with templates, such as parameters, mappings, and conditions - see the template [documentation](http://docs.aws.amazon.com/AWSCloudformation/latest/UserGuide/template-anatomy.html) for more information.

 You may have noticed that there are some resources declared in the template that you haven't seen before.
 Let's go over these briefly: